josephbirkner/blog/README.md

 Meaning, you can understand it as both *"the topic of information"* and *"a being made of information"*.

-Consider my posts as members of the former, written by one of the latter 🤔
+Consider my posts as members of the former, by one of the latter 🤔

 ## Links

 You can find many projects that are really important to me on my [Github page](https://github.com/josephbirkner)!

-I also like to hang out on [Twitter](https://twitter.com/realitivite).

-You can also follow me on [Mastodon 🦣](https://mastodon.social/web/@realitivity) if you want.
+Follow me on <a rel="me" href="https://mastodon.social/@realitivity>Mastodon 🦣</a> for views and occasional hot-ish takes. ️‍🔥

 ## Contact